gerardrbentley/streamlit-fullstack/README.md

 ### Gluing It All Together

 - SQLite can run with the Python process, so we're good to deploy it wherever the Streamlit app runs
-- Frontend and Backend are in one server, so there's no JSON or RPC data going across the wire
+- Frontend and Backend are in one server, so there's no JSON or RPC data going between App services

 Python `dataclasses.dataclass` provides a nice way of modeling simple entities like this Note example.
 It lacks all of the features of `pydantic` and `attrs`, but it does have a free `__init__` with kwargs and the `dataclasses.asdict` method.